Jorel22/Jorel22/README.md

 ## 💡 About me

-- 🚀 I’ve built APIs, dynamic frontends, and database-driven apps.
+- 🚀 I’ve built APIs, AI projects, and database-driven apps.
 - 📚 Currently improving in ML and Typescript.
 - 🤝 Open to collaborating on meaningful projects.